pipelight/doc.pipelight/introduction/bootstrap.md

 ```

 Read the following to enable pipelines automatic **triggers** with or without
 git.
-These are optionnal, nonetheless pretty practical!
+These are optional, nonetheless pretty practical!

 ## Start a project with git